 In the days following the Armistice in 1918, 3 Squadron was kept busy carrying out reconnaissance flights to assist the Army command in ascertaining the placement and disposition of the still-advancing troops as well as picking out possible new aerodrome sites for the forthcoming move into Germany.
 They were also given the responsibility of carrying out air-postal deliveries between Headquarters and Divisional locations.
 By the wintry Christmas of 1918, the Squadron was settled in Tarcienne and flying was kept to a minimum.

-A Royal Aircraft Factory RE.8 aircraft, Serial C2326 of No 3 Squadron, AFC, at Bickendorf aerodrome near Cologne, Germany.
+A Royal Aircraft Factory RE.8 aircraft, marked "H" and with serial C2326, of No 3 Squadron, AFC, at Bickendorf aerodrome near Cologne, Germany.

 The word 'Digger' is written under the rear cockpit.
 [AWM A03950 and A03957]

 On the 3rd of January, 1919, an officer who had already given exemplary service and who later that year flew the first two-man aircraft across Australia, Captain (later to become Air Vice Marshal) Henry N. Wrigley, DFC, took over command from Major Anderson and had the responsibility of making arrangements for the Squadron to phase out its operations in Europe. - Although not before final photographic missions had been completed to obtain historical pictures of such places as Amiens, Hamel, Peronne and Mont St. Quentin.